-Cervantes’ home in Alcalá de Henrares, where he was born and where he spent his
+Cervantes’ home in Alcalá de Henares, where he was born and where he spent his

 The home, where Cervantes was born and spent the early years of his childhood before moving to the capital, remains in its original building.
 Today, his natal-home-turned-museum depicts how the Cervantes family lived during the 16th century and even displays some of Cervantes’ works from later in his life.